teracyhq/blog/source/_posts/2016-12-20-teracy-dev-the-only-truly-universal-productive-development-platform-with-docker-on-macos-linux-and-windows.markdown

 The first thing we'd like to improve is to reduce the setup time.
 It takes time (around 20-30 mins) to download the vagrant box (Ubuntu 16.04) for the first time.
 This is for the first time only, however.
 After the first time, you can destroy and provision the same VM within some minutes.
-We could use some other smaller boxes (boot2docker base box, for example) but we'd like to stick to the most popular Linux OS that is widely used in production.
+We could use some other smaller boxes (for example, boot2docker base box) but we'd like to stick to the most popular Linux OS that is widely used in production.
 We try to make development and production environment as close as possible.
 This is by default, you can choose different base boxes as you wish.